apache/stratos/tools/stratos-installer/README.txt

    cp incubator-stratos/products/elb/modules/distribution/target/apache-stratos-elb-<version>.zip <stratos-pack-path>
    cp incubator-stratos/products/stratos-agent/distribution/target/apache-stratos-agent-<version>.zip <stratos-pack-path>

-4. Download WSO2 Message Broker binary distribution from http://wso2.com and copy it to stratos-pack-path.
-Here you could use any preferred message broker product which supports AMPQ.
+4. Download WSO2 Message Broker binary distribution from http://wso2.com/products/message-broker/ and copy it to stratos-pack-path.
+Here you could use any preferred message broker product which supports AMQP.
+   Message broker is used for communication of Cloud Controller and other products,here we show how to use WSO2 MB for this.
+   Let's say the extracted directory is WSO2MB_HOME.
+Then find portoffset value at WSO2MB_HOME/repository/conf/carbon.xml and set it to 5.
+   Start the MB server with wso2server.sh script at WSO2MB_HOME/bin.
+	E.g. ./wso2server.sh

 5. Extract WSO2 Message Broker distribution to desired path (this will be identified as stratos-path) and set it's port offset in repository/conf/carbon.xml to 5.
 This will set the actual port to 5677.